 But where did the popcorn buckets come from?
 Street vendors, and later theater owners, primarily sold popcorn in paper bags, but at some point, though the date is in question, theater owners began to introduce a cardboard bucket.
 Most likely to cut down on the noise pollution created by the crackling sound of the patron’s hands repeatedly reaching into the bags.
 Perhaps a clue as to why you will not find bags of chips in most theater concession stands.

 In recent history, popcorn packaging is still seeing an evolution.
 In 2015, Danish supermarket COOP, created a popcorn bag made of only bio-based, cellulose fibers and paper, removing the need for harmful chemicals.

 You can also celebrate with your very own cardboard popcorn box or bucket.
 Online there are myriad templates available to craft your own.
-Not crafty but still craving your own bucket?
-Many retailers offer the boxes online.

 It’s the perfect time to make a date with a film and a favorite bucket-filled snack to celebrate National Popcorn Day!